Game-theoretic statistics and safe anytime-valid inference: General principles and methodology

 \subsubsection{Mixing E-Processes.}

 In all nonparametric, and some parametric cases, a natural way to proceed is to first construct a parameterized collection of e-processes $\{\prode{}{\lambda}: \lambda \in \Lambda \}$.
 We then need to come up with a final e-process to use in practice.
 For this, we can use the method of mixtures again, but now by putting a distribution $R$ on the space $\Lambda$ and creating the new e-process $\prode{}{R}$ with, for each $\tau$, $\prode{\tau}{R} := \int \prode{\tau}{\lambda} d R(\lambda)$, thus applying the method of mixtures directly to e-processes rather than to the alternative hypothesis $\cQ$, as we did above when introducing UI and RIPr.
-In general these approaches are different, as will be illustrated in the parametric examples below: Section~\ref{sec:ttest} mixes over $\cQ$, Sections~\ref{sec:twotimestwo} and~\ref{sec:logrank} (and all of Section~\ref{sec:nonparametric}) mix over a collection of e-processes.
+For example, in the two examples referred to above we have $\cQ = \{Q_{\theta}: \theta \in \Theta_1 \}$ a parametric set of distributions, and for each $\theta \in \Theta_1$, we define $ M_t^{\theta}:= (\prode{t}{\textsc{ripr}(Q_{\theta})})_{t \geq 1} $ to be the sequence of RIPr e-variables relative to point alternative $Q_{\theta}$, which, as stated above, is an e-process.
+This is different from what we get if we try to use the method of mixtures directly to mix over $\cQ$, defining some $\bar{Q}$ that `learns' $Q_{\theta}$: in that case $(\prode{t}{\textsc{ripr}(\bar{Q})})_{t \geq 1}$ does not provide an e-process in the $k$-sample test of Section~\ref{sec:independence} below.
+Indeed, Section~\ref{sec:ttest} successfully mixes over $\cQ$, Sections~\ref{sec:independence} and all of Section~\ref{sec:nonparametric} mix over a collection of e-processes.